Celebrating Commencement with Family

 Saturday’s Commencement service gave her time to celebrate with her professors, classmates and family outdoors in Regent’s library plaza.

-“It was really nice to come together and not have any coursework to do and celebrate with those who we see weekly in classes and actually talk with on our Blackboard online discussions, so it was a joyous occasion to see them come from all over the country and walk together,” said Speas.
+“It was really nice to come together and not have any coursework to do and celebrate with those who we see weekly in classes and actually talk with on our Canvas online discussions, so it was a joyous occasion to see them come from all over the country and walk together,” said Speas.

 Speas enjoys helping others.
 She plans to use her degree and certificate in school counseling to work with children, adolescents, and teenagers, equipping them to feel confident in themselves and make the world a better place.
 While her classes were challenging, she says her family gave her the support she needed to succeed.